MrMaksimize/docker-airflow/README.md

 These will first ensure that your local repository is up to date and references the most recently [Docker image](https://hub.docker.com/r/andrell81/docker-airflow) (referenced by the docker-compose files).

+Additionally, the following python pacakges must be installed: boto3, crypography, fire & envparse.
+The most common way to add these dependencies would be:

+    python3 -m pip install boto3 crypogaphy fire envparse

+Next, ensure that folders **/data/temp** & **/data/prod** exist within the directory.